Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Cross-Multipole Multi-Tracer Covariance

 \paragraph{Relativistic Corrections to the Sample Variance}

+As the integrated contributions to the power spectrum have a LOS dependence we need to include them in the full wide-separation framework (\cref{ap:integrated_covariance}), however we examine their impact on the sample variance with respect to the local relativistic contributions in this section.
 The integrated relativistic contributions to the monopole covariance are greater than the local relativistic contributions (see \cref{fig:cov_components}), and become relevant on large scales, just like the integrated contribution to the power spectrum itself.
 At higher redshifts the integrated effects are comparatively larger and indeed for MegaMapper the integrated contribution is greater than the Kaiser contribution for the largest scale $k$-bins where $k<0.01 \, [\aMpch]$.